zmallen/flock/README.md

 10. Once verified, go to www.dev.twitter.com and create your app.
 Make sure to assign all permissions to read, write execute (full)
 11. Done!
 Run the flask app (twitter_app.py), and edit the callback IP to some VPS
 12. Once running, follow steps 2-8 and add/authorize the app through your new bots
-13. Once you have enough, add an irc server in the csv, format is: irc=server:port,#channel,botname
+13. Once you have enough, add an irc server in bots.csv, format is: irc=server:port,#channel,botname
-14. Success!
+14. Add bots in your bots.csv file by adding: bot=botname,appkey,appsecret,access_token,access_secret authenticating via twitter_app.py automatically adds these lines
+15. Edit settings.py and change your botmasters list to a csv list of 'trusted' usernames
+16. Run 'python birdie.py'
+17. When your irc bot connects to the channel, make sure your name is the name of the 'botmaster' in settings.py
+18. Refer your bot and give it a command, if my bots name is 'kazooie', i will say: 'kazooie: ?botlist' and if my username is a botmaster in settings.py, he will reply!

 Running flock
 ====